goofball222/unifi/README.md

 * All fixes and updates from v4.9.4 and onward are being rolled into v5.0 and prepped for general release.
 * See: https://community.ubnt.com/t5/UniFi-Wireless/UniFi-Release-Schedule-and-LTS/m-p/1554264

-With that I'm getting rid of the latest-5.0/bleedingedge-5.0 branch and moving v5.0.X over to occupy the "latest" spot.
-Update your images/scripts accordingly.
-As always, make sure you back up data before upgrading.

 ## Usage

 This container is configured to look for the configuration files/database in `/usr/lib/unifi/data`.